selinon/selinon/docs.source/trace.rst

 Sentry integration
 ==================

 If you would like to use `Sentry <https://sentry.io>`_ for monitoring, you can use already existing support.
-Selinon reports all ``TASK_FAILURE`` events to the Sentry instance if you provide the following configuration:
+Selinon reports all exceptions to the Sentry instance if you provide the following configuration:

 .. code-block:: yaml